safops/MCBCMassacre/README.md

 The order and intensity of the bell ringing (earthquakes) goes as follows:

 ## Orr Chapel Quake
 This earthquake’s epicentre will be located  in Sandy Hook, TN (the former unincorporated city near, now neighborhood of Mount Pleasant) in Maury county.
-The Rogers family farm.
+The Rogers & Crawley families farms.

 This will be a large earthquake for the CIA’s destruction of Orr Chapel ([Google Maps](https://goo.gl/maps/XMMdNdpGjU3SMMKQ8)) and the murder of all of it’s identified members.